What is Local Listing in SEO?

 A few years back, the local businesses had offline publicity options including newspaper ads, yellow pages inclusion, banners & hoardings, telemarketing and media buying for local radio or TV channels.

 These methods are still viable and may work like a charm in some niches but ignoring the digital marketing for local business could have been your biggest mistake.

 More and more of the offline media channels are being optional nowadays and internet marketing is getting a prominent position in business marketing activities.

 In today’s world, if you don’t have digital marketing strategies for your local business, you are close to nowhere.

 Online business listing is like selling products offline.
 It’s obvious that you need to capture the market as much as possible to get better exposure and sales.

 Similarly, you need to add your business to more and more local listing directories to drive maximum real human visitors and thus revenue.

-Here are few more advantages of local business listing.
+Here are a few more advantages of the local business listing.

 1. Proximity Searches